I was Afraid of an MBA

 Find a school that is providing an environment where you feel at home, where your main values are in line with those of the college.
 Bauer is that place for me.
 Come visit to find out if it can become your home too.

 As you can see, Alejandro and I had fears before our MBA program, yet we knew that our goals would only be reached by being pushed to greater heights.

 Our MBA program has been filled with many people that have constantly pushed us.
 For myself, I graduated last May and am still supported by faculty, staff, classmates, and alumni.
 Almost every day I receive an email or text message of encouragement, advice, or a referral for my consulting business.

 Alejandro is going into his final year with a trajectory of doing something amazing with his life.
 Our MBA program has been a catalyst for growth.

-If you have any questions about an MBA or would like information on more resources check out Your MBA Purpose a website to identify your professional purpose.
-Also, feel free to connect with Alejandro and myself.
+If you have any questions about an MBA or would like information on more resources, check this FREE e-guide that we've put together to CRUSH your MBA.

 A Message From The Future (Update from 2018)

 When we wrote this post, Matt was about to finish his MBA program and I still had a year to go.
 Matt graduated as the top student from his class (Spring 2016), and I did the same a year later (Spring 2017).

 Please keep in mind that we both have very different backgrounds but we both have almost identical work ethics, values, and process-oriented mindset.
 This is what allows us to replicate success in many areas and we want to share that with you.

 I share this update to let you know that when you are afraid of doing something it might be a sign that it is EXACTLY what you should do.
 Most often, everything we want in life is on the other side of our fears.